PACKAGE LEAFLET: INFORMATION FOR THE USER

 -------------------------------------------------------------------------------------------------------------

-Noradrenalina B. Braun should be administered by intravenous route: the initial dose is administered at a rate of 8 to 12 micrograms (of 0.008 to 0.012 mg) (base) per minute, adjusting the administration rate to establish and maintain the desired blood pressure.
+Noradrenaline B. Braun should be administered intravenously: the initial dose is administered at a rate of 8 to 12 micrograms (0.008 to 0.012 mg) (base) per minute, adjusting the administration rate to establish and maintain the desired blood pressure.

-For maintenance, the rate is adjusted from 2 to 4 micrograms (of 0.002 to 0.004 mg) (base) per minute, titrating the dosage according to the patient's response.
+For maintenance, the rate is adjusted to 2 to 4 micrograms (0.002 to 0.004 mg) (base) per minute, titrating the dosage according to the patient's response.

-In case of septic shock, the doses should be adjusted around 0.5 μg/kg/min (up to a maximum of 1.0 μg/kg/min) to achieve the desired mean blood pressure.
-It is recommended to administer it together with doses of 2 – 2.5 μg/kg/min of dopamine, which counteract vasoconstriction, ensuring good renal and splenic circulation.
+In case of septic shock, doses should be adjusted to around 0.5 μg/kg/min (up to a maximum of 1.0 μg/kg/min) to achieve the desired mean blood pressure.
+It is recommended to administer it together with doses of 2-2.5 μg/kg/min of dopamine, which counteract vasoconstriction, ensuring good renal and splenic circulation.

-To prepare the solution for intravenous infusion of noradrenaline, add 4 mg of noradrenaline (base) to 1 liter of 5% glucose solution.
+To prepare the infusion solution of noradrenaline, add 4 mg of noradrenaline (base) to 1 liter of 5% glucose solution.
 The resulting solution will contain 4 micrograms (0.004 mg) of noradrenaline (base) per ml.
-It should be noted that 1 mg of L-norepinephrine bitartrate is equivalent to 0.5 mg of L-norepinephrine base.
+It should be taken into account that 1 mg of L-noradrenaline bitartrate is equivalent to 0.5 mg of L-noradrenaline base.

-Noradrenalina B. Braun can be used as an emergency measure to maintain perfusion until blood volume replacement therapy is completed.
+Noradrenaline B. Braun can be used as an emergency measure to maintain perfusion until volume replacement therapy is completed.

 Duration of treatment

-The infusion should be continued until the desired blood pressure and tissue perfusion are maintained without treatment.
-The noradrenaline infusion should be reduced gradually, avoiding abrupt interruption.
+Infusion should be continued until adequate blood pressure and tissue perfusion are maintained without treatment.
+The infusion of noradrenaline should be gradually reduced, avoiding abrupt interruption.
 In some cases described of vascular collapse due to acute myocardial infarction, treatment was required for up to six days.

 Usual pediatric dose